Austria in the Eurovision Song Contest 2019: At Eurovision

 According to Eurovision rules, all nations with the exceptions of the host country and the "Big Five" (France, Germany, Italy, Spain and the United Kingdom) are required to qualify from one of two semi-finals in order to compete for the final; the top ten countries from each semi-final progress to the final.
 The European Broadcasting Union (EBU) split up the competing countries into six different pots based on voting patterns from previous contests, with countries with favourable voting histories put into the same pot.
 On 28 January 2019, a special allocation draw was held which placed each country into one of the two semi-finals, as well as which half of the show they would perform in.
-Georgia was placed into the first semi-final, to be held on 14 May 2019, and was scheduled to perform in the second half of the show.
+Austria was placed into the first semi-final, to be held on 14 May 2019, and was scheduled to perform in the second half of the show.

 Once all the competing songs for the 2019 contest had been released, the running order for the semi-finals was decided by the shows' producers rather than through another draw, so that similar songs were not placed next to each other.
 Austria was set to perform in position 9, following the entry from Sweden and before the entry from Croatia.

 The two semi-finals and the final were broadcast in Austria on ORF 1 with commentary by Andi Knoll.
 The Austrian spokesperson, who announced the top 12-point score awarded by the Austrian jury during the final, was Philipp Hansa.

 Semi-final

-Pænda took part in technical rehearsals on 6 and 10 May, followed by dress rehearsals on 13 and 14 May.
+Paenda took part in technical rehearsals on 6 and 10 May, followed by dress rehearsals on 13 and 14 May.
 This included the jury show on 13 May where the professional juries of each country watched and voted on the competing entries.

-The Austrian performance featured Pænda sitting on a stool and performing on a black and white stage, with explosions of lights throughout the performance from thin light poles surrounding Pænda that create patterns and from the triangles on the ceiling.
-Pænda was joined by three off-stage backing vocalists: Christina Horn, Noy Ben Shabat and Or Ilan.
+The Austrian performance featured Paenda sitting on a stool and performing on a black and white stage, with explosions of lights throughout the performance from thin light poles surrounding Paenda that create patterns and from the triangles on the ceiling.
+Paenda was joined by three off-stage backing vocalists: Christina Horn, Noy Ben Shabat and Or Ilan.

 At the end of the show, Austria was not announced among the top 10 entries in the second semi-final and therefore failed to qualify to compete in the final.
 It was later revealed that Austria placed seventeenth in the semi-final, receiving a total of 21 points: 0 points from the televoting and 21 points from the juries.